puppetlabs/puppetlabs-apache/README.md

 **Note**: On FreeBSD, you must declare `apache::package` or `apache` before `apache::dev`.

-#### Classes: `apache::mod::*`
+#### Classes: `apache::mod::<MODULE NAME>`

 Enables specific Apache HTTP Server modules.
-The following Apache modules have supported classes that allow for parameterized configuration; other Apache modules can be installed using the [`apache::mod`](#define-apachemod) define.
+The following Apache modules have supported classes that allow for parameterized configuration; other Apache modules can be installed using the [`apache::mod`][] define.

 ##### Class: `apache::mod::alias`
 ##### Class: `apache::mod::deflate`